mizzousundevil/SPL_BOP_Data/README.md

 Yes Votes: The number of board members voting in favor of the applicant

+Who voted yes?: The identity of the board member who voted for an application, if it was included in the original data

+Who voted yes (2)?: The identity of the board member who voted for an application, if it was included in the original data

 No Votes: The number of board members voting against the applicant

+Who voted no ?: The identity of the board member who voted against an application, if it was included in the original data

+Who voted no (2)?: The identity of the board member who voted against an application, if it was included in the original data

 Outcome: The outcome of the vote.
 Spotlight PA added this column

 Minority Vote: The type of vote that was in the minority

-Who voted yes?: The identity of the board member who voted for an application, if it was included in the original data

-Who voted no ?: The identity of the board member who voted against an application, if it was included in the original data

 Additional information: Other information and outcomes included in the original board data, or notes added by Spotlight PA